Coronavirus (COVID-19) Updates

 We are closely monitoring COVID-19 with the federal, state, and local authorities.
 For updates, visit www.nps.gov/coronavirus

-At this time the Canyon Rim and Thurmond Visitor Centers are limited to 25% occupancy and masks are required for both vaccinated and non vaccinated visitors.
-This is subject to change depending on current county COVID rates.
+At this time all visitor centers are limited to 25% occupancy and masks are required for both vaccinated and non vaccinated visitors at all park visitor centers.

 COVID 19: Visitor Guidance

 Slowing the spread of novel coronavirus is everyone's responsibility.

 For those at higher risk of serious illness, such as the elderly and people with underlying conditions, please take extra caution.